 Conclusion

 On the basis of overall performance on better parent and economic heterosis and decline in performance in F₂s, the occurrence of transgressive segregants for traits like number of fruits per plant and capsaicin content provides an opportunity for effective selection in later generations.
 This indicates the presence of complementary gene action, which can be fixed through pedigree selection.
-The combinations Kashi Anmol × Arka Lohit, Kashi Anmol × IC 572478 and Arka Lohit × IC 572478 can be use as a good fruit yielder for future work.
+The combinations Kashi Anmol × Arka Lohit, Kashi Anmol × IC 572478 and Arka Lohit × IC 572478 can be used as a good fruit yielder for future work.

 Table 1.
 Heterosis response for plant height, number of branches and days to 50 % flowering